 - You might spend some nights away from home.

-- Working conditions can be dark, dirty, dusty, dangerous and claustrophobic.
+- Working conditions can be dark, dirty, dusty and cramped.

 - You must wear protective clothing: overalls, a hard hat with lamp and safety boots.